Sami Frashëri: Legacy

 After his death individuals and diverse groups both honoured and claimed him as theirs.
 Among Turkish circles, the Young Turk newspaper Osmanlı published in Geneva described him in their full front-page obituary as a scholar and great humanitarian that "honored Ottomanism (Osmanlılık)."
 Yusuf Akçura, an advocate of Turkism and contemporary of Frashëri considered him as a Turkish nationalist.
 Albanians of the era regarded Frashëri as a patriot, while due to his contributions toward developing a national Albanian literature modern Albanian historians view him as an Albanian nationalist.
 As the works of Frashëri contain nationalistic discourse, following his death they have retained the attention of the public during different time periods and governments in Albania and Turkey.
 Within Turkish literary history Frashëri is revered as being a forefather of Turkish literature and a significant innovator for the Turkish language.
 In Albanian collective memory he is cherished as a founding father of Albanian literature and as one of the rilindas (national awakeners) of the Albanian nation.
 An Ottoman historian Kemal Karpat summed up his complex identity as "Sami considered himself a 'Turk' because he was a member of the Ottoman state, and he saw no conflict between his Ottoman political identity and his Albanian ethnicity."

 The four surviving children of Frashëri remained in Turkey and due to their commitment to the republic Turkish authorities decided in the 1950s not to allow the remains of Sami to leave the country for Albania.
 His son, Ali Sami Yen (1886–1951), was a footballer and founder of Galatasaray SK and chairman of Galatasaray between 1905–18 and 1925–6.

-Nowadays, a lot of schools bear his name, i.e. Sami Frashëri High School is one of the most well-known gymnasium in Pristina and another in Tirana, and in other localities like Bogovinje, North Macedonia and so on.
+Nowadays, many schools bear his name, e.g. Sami Frashëri High School, one of the most well-known gymnasiums in Pristina, and another in Tirana, and in other localities such as Bogovinje, North Macedonia and so on.

 The Frashëri brothers have been commemorated in Albanian folk songs.